 - Starting RFP drafting without prior consultations with the project team.

 Hold a series of meetings with the team involved in the development of a project.
-Make sure that all essential points are agreed and every member of the team has a whole picture of all the stages of the process.
+Make sure that all essential points are agreed and every member of the team has a whole picture of all the prods of the process.
 It’s also logical to hold progress evaluation meetings during the project implementation.

 - Failing to provide enough details about your company and project.